-Nationals bring fresh bullpen, high hopes into Game 4
+Soto’s struggles typify Nats offensive drought in Series

 PITCHER WITH A BAT

-Max Scherzer is more talented at the plate than most pitchers.
+Washington’s Game 5 starter, Max Scherzer, is more talented at the plate than most pitchers.
 He hit .243 last season and owns a respectable .193 career batting average.

-For the most part, however, a pitcher with a bat in his hands isn’t much of a threat.

 “When you get in the box you want to contribute offensively, whether it’s getting a bunt down or moving a runner or just trying to find a way to get on base,” Scherzer said.
 “I love the hitting aspect of the game.
-I love that I get to hit
+I love that I get to hit.”

-Gerrit Cole homered three times over five seasons with Pittsburgh, but he’s not exactly brimming with enthusiasm over the prospect of hitting into the batter’s box against Scherzer.
+Cole homered three times over five seasons with Pittsburgh, but he’s not exactly brimming with enthusiasm over the prospect of stepping into the batter’s box against Scherzer in Game 5.

 “I think I fall in line with pretty much everyone else, that it’s probably not the most enjoyable experience of all time,” Cole said.